LukeHeuser/notes/Java/java_basics.md

 # New Key Word

 The new keyword is used in what Java calls a `Class Instance Creation Expression`.
 The New keyword is used to create a new instance of a class!
 When we use new, it allocates a memory for a new object in the heap and returns a reference to that memory.
-This is essential for the managment of dynamic memory in Java
+This is essential for the managment of dynamic memory in Java.
 ```
 ClassName variableName = new ClassName();
 ```